kolkhis/tech-notes/proxmox/hypervisors.md

 * vRAM: Logical allocation of RAM to a VM.

-###

 Typically, you'll probably want 2 gigs of RAM for every 1 processor.

-### Overcommitment
+## Overcommitment
 Even inside VMs, we have unused resources.
-Overcommitment is the idea that we can allocate more than we actually have.
+Overcommitment is the idea that we can allocate more resources than we actually have.

 Some people don't do more than a 3:1 ratio.